riju/faceFraming/explainer.md

 ## Performance

 On Windows and Mac platforms, Face Framing would leverage NPU (Neural Processing Unit).
-Windows 11 and a explicit NPU/ VPU is a  requirement.
+Windows 11 and a explicit NPU/ VPU might be a requirement for some implementation to guarantee a level of user experience expected by users of modern computing platforms.

 ## User research